Extension, separation and isomorphic reverse isoperimetry: Upper bounds on random partitions

 A useful property~\cite[Lemma~5.4]{MN15} of this truncated $L_1$ metric is $c_{L_1}(L_1^{\le M})\lesssim 1$, i.e., $L_1^{\le M}$ embeds back into $L_1$ with bi-Lipschitz distortion $O(1)$.
 Theorem~\ref{thm:sep and pad at once} gives a different proof of this since if $\X=\ell_\infty^n$, then by~\eqref{eq:ell infty proj formula} the right hand side of~\eqref{eq:part Delta in theorem} is equal to $\min\{2\Delta,\|x-y\|_1\}/(2\Delta)$.
 At the same time, if $\Part_{\Delta}^\omega=\{\Gamma_\Delta^k(\omega)\}_{k=1}^\infty$, then the left hand side of~\eqref{eq:part Delta in theorem} embeds isometrically into an $L_1(\mu)$ space via the embedding

 By~\eqref{eq:use cauchy}, the right hand side of~\eqref{eq:part Delta in theorem} equals $\min\{\Delta, \|x-y\|_{\Pi^{\textbf *}\X}\}/\Delta$.
-However, the class of finite dimensional normed spaces whose unit ball is a polar projection body coincides with~\cite{Bol69} those finite dimensional normed spaces that embed isometrically into $L_1$, so this does not give a new embedding result. \end{remark}
+But, by~\cite{Bol69} the class of finite dimensional normed spaces whose unit ball is a polar projection body coincides with those finite dimensional normed spaces that embed isometrically into $L_1$, so this does not give a new embedding result. \end{remark}

 We will first describe the construction that leads to the random partition whose existence is asserted in Theorem~\ref{thm:sep and pad at once}.
 This construction is a generalization of the construction that appears in the proof Lemma~3.16 of~\cite{LN05}, which itself combines a coloring argument with a generalization of the iterated ball partitioning technique that was used in the Euclidean setting in~\cite{CCGGP98,KMS98}.